 Our long term goal is to be the premier quit smoking awareness campaign-month in

-Australia and then the world with some 25,000 members participating in Australia within 5 years.
-To have 40% of our members quit for the month of Quitober and 50% of them to go on to quit for good (for longer than a year).
+5 years.
+To have 45% of our members quit for the month of Quitober and 40% of them to go on to quit for good (for longer than a year).